10 Times Queen Elizabeth Influenced Pop Culture That We’ll Never Forget

 Her favorite game?
 Wii Sports.

 It was almost like she had played the game for years.
-She was a natural when it came to bowling perfect game.
+She was a natural when it came to bowling a perfect game.

 Her love for playing Wii Sports gave Nintendo officials a gold idea.
 Nintendo partnered with THQ Games and created a gold-plated Wii console – the only one of its kind – as a present for the world leader.